Thank you for considering a donation to support Green Tree School & Services, where children with special needs blossom!

 Make a Pledge Today for the Best Selection of Naming and Dedication Opportunities at Green Tree School & Services’s new location, coming soon!

 When we do the best that we can, we never know what miracle is wrought in our life,

 ~ Helen Keller

-For over fifty years, Green Tree School has been nurturing the lives of special needs children and their families, offering hope and opportunity for today and for tomorrow.
+For over fifty years, Green Tree School & Services has been nurturing the lives of special needs children and their families, offering hope and opportunity for today and for tomorrow.
 Green Tree provides traditional, vocational and life skills training for these students.
 Most importantly, however, it provides a future – a future brighter than the students or their families could have imagined.
 Green Tree is seeking your help – to build a new, single-building campus for these students that can accommodate the increasing need to integrate all the services offered by Green Tree under one roof.
 The new, updated facilities will better address the complex and specialized needs of these students and their families.
 Together we can provide them – and our community – with a future that is brighter and full of opportunities.

 Kimani Shaw, quite a success story.
 Kimani, now a senior, came to Green Tree Lower School in 2007 from the Philadelphia School District.
 He transitioned to the Upper School in 2008 for 9th Grade.

 Kimani’s transition was not easy.
 He struggled and worked hard to perform above the academic and social expectations.
 Each year, Kimani set higher goals for himself in all academic areas and excelled beyond even his own expectations, especially in the areas of reading, writing and math.